borntofrappe/Practice-Front-End-Web-Development/F1 Lap by Lap Feed/README.md

 This way the `input` element in which the user types, and only this `input` element, will be updated with the specified text.

 Once the application is working, is a simple matter of modernizing the look with the desired property value pairs.

+## Second Update

+For the style of the application, I benefited plenty from `styled-components`.
+The end result, also found on Codepen on the link referenced above, is a rather neat display of a simple dashboard.
+I still believe much can be improved, from documenting the code base a little better (plenty was coded in the spur of the moment), to adding new features such as icons for the teams.
+The style can also be improved, perhaps with an unobtrusive texture in the background.
+Something to think about.